hftsoi/hftsoi.github.io/_pages/about.md

 <img src="/images/higgs-cover.png" width="800"/>

 <p style="text-align: right; font-size: 0.7em; margin-top: -20px;">
-  [Higgs candidate event display.
+  [Higgs boson candidate event display.
 Image source: <a href="https://cds.cern.ch/record/1459463">CMS</a> / <a href="https://cds.cern.ch/record/1459500">ATLAS</a>.]
 </p>

-My research focuses on experimental particle physics at the CERN [Large Hadron Collider (LHC)](https://home.cern/science/accelerators/large-hadron-collider) in Switzerland, where I have been a member of the [ATLAS Collaboration](https://atlas.cern) since 2024 and was a member of the [CMS Collaboration](https://cms.cern/collaboration) from 2020-2024.
+My research focuses on experimental particle physics at the CERN [Large Hadron Collider (LHC)](https://home.cern/science/accelerators/large-hadron-collider) in Switzerland, where I have been a member of the [ATLAS Collaboration](https://atlas.cern) since 2024, and before that I was a member of the [CMS Collaboration](https://cms.cern/collaboration) from 2020-2024.
 I specialize in developing novel machine learning algorithms for both conventional and low-latency domains to search for new physics beyond the Standard Model.

 I am currently a postdoctoral researcher at UPenn working in Dylan Rankin's group.